TheCacophonyProject/docs/pages/01.home/02.release-management/default.md

 This document describes the weekly process of promoting software from development -> test ->  production.
 It is only of interest to the core team or anyone wanting to maintain their own cacophony server.

-Currently it only covers the server software and raspberry pi software for the camera.
+This document covers server software and the thermal camera software.
+It does not currently explain the release processes for our two android apps - birdmonitor and sidekick.

 This document is written to be followed from top to bottom each release day.  **Before starting the process make sure the previous release in test has been pushed to production. **